The Three P's

 For example:

-• Learning and making progress either in a 1 to 1 or a very small class environment
+• Learning and making progress either in a 1 to 1 or a very small group environment

 Information for parents/carers